floating-ui/floating-ui/doc/_includes/popper-documentation.md

 <a name="Modifiers.keepTogether"></a>

 ### Modifiers.keepTogether(data, options) ⇒ <code>Object</code>
-Modifier used to make sure the popper is always near its reference
+Modifier used to make sure the popper is always near its reference element It cares only about the first axis, you can still have poppers with margin between the popper and its reference element.

 **Kind**: static method of <code>[Modifiers](#Modifiers)</code>
 **Returns**: <code>Object</code> - The data object, properly modified